 But truth be told, I have stayed in my English comfort zone.
 In the university, in restaurants and banks, people speak English.
 So I’ve felt that I didn’t actually need it.
 It was not urgent, I would get along pretty okay.
 So my German is A1 to the most.
 Das ist schlecht!!!

 My semester in Salzburg has passed and I’m in Bruxelles now.
 Crazy city.
 Busy, serious, diverse.
 I’m feeling that awkwardness again, of not knowing the language(s) and at the same time, using English for every little thing.

 And so I have to stop and consider this comfort zone I’m in.
 Yes, everybody speaks English, but it definitely wouldn’t hurt to go ahead and learn some French.
 Knowing a language is liberating because a brand new world opens up for you.

 Of course, it’s not easy to learn a language, especially the older you get.
-But it only gets commitment to turn wishes into actions., that’s what I try to tell myself.
-And that’s why I’ve been studying French on my own, taking some online classes every morning.
-It’s actually the first thing I do when I wake up.
-I want to enjoy the opportunity of living in a French speaking city so I can learn on the way.
+But it only gets a commitment to turn wishes into actions, that’s what I try to tell myself.
+And that’s why I’ve been studying French on my own, and taking some online classes every morning.
+I want to enjoy the opportunity of living in a French-speaking city so I can learn on the way.

 Study a bit every day, start a journal and write in your targeted language, don’t be afraid to make mistakes.
 Mistakes are part of the learning process.
 And just have fun with it.
 Learning a language takes time, so it’s better to enjoy your time doing it.
 See it as discovering a new world, with its own set of rules and senseless things.
 Check out movies and singers, artists, books.
 Anything that will keep your interest alive.